JuliaAstro/PSFModels.jl/docs/src/index.md

 ### Evaluation benchmark

+!!! warning "Out of date"
+  These benchmarks are out of date, but will be re-ran using the new, functional interface soon!

 This benchmark tests how long it takes to evaluate a single point in the PSF model.
 This may seem contrived, but we expect performance to scale directly from this measure: if it takes 1 microsecond to evaluate a single point, it should take ~1 second to evaluate a 1000x1000 image, with speedups potentially from multithreading or SIMD loop evaluation.

 ```@setup bench